publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stC/ptIV/ch633/m__us_usc_t10_s7291.md

 [Pub.
 L. 102–484, div.
 A, title X, § 1021][/us/pl/102/484/s1021], Oct.
 23, 1992, [106 Stat.
 2485][/us/stat/106/2485], provided that:

->     “(a) __Acquisition and Conversion of U.S. Built Vessels.—__
+>     “(a) __Acquisition and Conversion of U.__

->     Notwithstanding any other provision of law, the Secretary of the Navy may use funds available for the Fast Sealift Program—
+>     S. Built Vessels.—Notwithstanding any other provision of law, the Secretary of the Navy may use funds available for the Fast Sealift Program—

 >         “(1) to acquire vessels for the program from among available vessels built in United States shipyards; and